Cyntoia Brown: Incarceration

-Brown served her sentence at the Tennessee Prison for Women, a maximum security detention facility in Nashville, Tennessee.
+Brown served her sentence at the Debra K. Johnson Rehabilitation Center, a maximum security detention facility in Nashville, Tennessee.
 Under her original sentence, she would have been eligible for parole at age 67.
 In prison, Brown earned her GED with a score of 656 in March 2005, an associate degree in Liberal Arts with a 4.0 GPA in December 2015 from Lipscomb University, and a Bachelors of Professional Studies in Organizational Leadership with a 4.0 GPA in May 2019 from Lipscomb University.
 She was referenced as a model prisoner in testimony presented at her clemency hearing before the Tennessee Board of Parole.

 Brown's former pimp, Garion L. McGlothen, also known as Gary McGlothen and Kut-Throat, died on March 30, 2005, at the age of 24, having been shot and killed by Quartez Hines.
 His story was featured in the 2011 documentary, Me Facing Life: Cyntoia's Story.

 The producer of Me Facing Life: Cyntoia's Story, Dan Birman, continued to follow Brown's case and other instances of juveniles sentenced to long terms in a seven-part online video series in 2016–2017, "Sentencing Children," done in collaboration with the PBS series Independent Lens and reporter Anita Wadhwani at The Tennessean newspaper.
 Unused footage from these projects was repurposed into a Netflix Original documentary titled, "Murder to Mercy: The Cyntoia Brown Story."

 While still in prison, Brown married musician and entrepreneur Jaime Long, CEO of JFAM Music, Inc. and co-owner of a Texas healthcare business who performed under the name J. Long and was formerly associated with the R&B group Pretty Ricky.
 She is now referred to as Cyntoia Brown Long.